 Indianapolis Theological Seminary, therefore, exists to collaborate with local churches to supplement and empower their own efforts in biblical and theological training.
 Our curriculum involves a combination of robust in-class courses taught by credentialed scholars, and formative church-based internships led by experienced pastors.
 We believe that in order to be an effective minister of the gospel, pastors need training in the languages, Biblical Theology, Historical Theology, Systematic Theology, History of Philosophy and Apologetics, as well as incarnationally learned Practical Theology.
 Our combination of courses and internships are aimed at providing students exactly that.

 The History of ITS

-Starting in the fall of 2016 we will begin to offer the full curriculum of in-class courses that will comprise an “MA in Biblical and Theological Ministry.”
-During that course of study students will be able to add the internships necessary for earning an MDiv.
-For more information, contact us at firstname.lastname@example.org.
-Read our 2016 Year-in-Review here.
+In the fall of 2016, we began to offer the full curriculum of in-class courses that will comprise an “MA in Biblical and Theological Ministry.”
+In the fall of 2018 we relaunched that cirriculum together with additional language courses and internships for students to earn the Master of Divinity degree.
+For more information, contact us at email@example.com.
+Read our most recent Year-in-Review and keep up with future events here.

 Who Are the Leaders of ITS?

-The ITS leadership consists of a board of pastors and former-pastors who see the imperative of discipling the next generation of church leaders, and are committed to establishing this seminary so that they do not need to send students away during these crucial years of development.
-They all subscribe to the system of doctrine found in the Westminster Confession of Faith and the Second London Confession of Faith.
+The ITS leadership consists of a board of 13 pastors, former-pastors, and lay-leaders who see the imperative of discipling the next generation of church leaders, and are committed to establishing this seminary so that they do not need to send students away during these crucial years of development.
+They all subscribe to the system of doctrine found in the statements of faith on our homepage, as well as The ITS Statement of Common Beliefs.